Metsimotlhabe

 Metsimotlhabe is a village in Kweneng District of Botswana.
 The village is located 20 km north-west of Gaborone, along the Gaborone-Molepolole road.
 The population was 8,884 in 2011 census.

+Healthcare

 The village is the home of LenMed Health Bokamoso Private Hospital, founded in 2010 and formerly known as Bokamoso hospital.

+Government

+Metsimotlhabe is part of the Mmopane-Metsimotlhabe constituency for elections to the National Assembly of Botswana.